Alexander-Barth/JuliaTutorial/README.md

 This is a brief Julia tutorial for oceanographers.

-The notebooks can either be used:
+These notebooks can either be used:
 * on the computers in the computer room (2nd floor, of the B5A building)
 * on your machine following the introductions below
 * on MyBinder.org using the link [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Alexander-Barth/JuliaTutorial/master?filepath=Julia%20Tutorial%20of%20Data%20Analysis%20in%20Oceanography.ipynb) (this can take 2 to 10 minutes to start)